ctthang/kombit-web-net/README.md

 It is assumed that the reader is a .Net-developer knowledgeable in the technologies used to develop this .Net-based sample, including:

-•	C#
+* C#
-•	Microsoft.Net framework v4.5
+* Microsoft.Net framework v4.5
-•	Microsoft Windows Server Operating System
+* Microsoft Windows Server Operating System
-•	Microsoft Internet Information Systems (IIS)
+* Microsoft Internet Information Systems (IIS)
-•	HTTP/HTTPS
+* HTTP and HTTPS
-•	X509v3 Certificates
+* X509v3 Certificates

 ## Overview Of The Sample .Net Web Application